dougbutner/web-4/README.md

 Each module can be used separately or in tandem.
 This paper invites you to involve any of these ideas into your current and future projects.
 We will discuss these concepts one at a time, but first let's examine why we need them in the first place.

-# Why we must grow from web 3 to evolve democracy
+# Why we must grow from web 3 to evolve time
 > Provable democracy cannot be fully achieved in web 3 as-is because there is no inherit limit over how many accounts a user may control.

 **Democracy** is essentially reaching a consensus with the idea that **each person is equal** in their influence on that consensus within defined bounds.